New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

 \end{corollary}

-\begin{remark} {(i)~From the proofs of Theorems~\ref{Thrm_MinViaGlobalHypodiff} and \ref{Thrm_GlobOptCond} (see also Remark~\ref{Remark_MainThrm_GlobSuppSet}) it follows that if $x^*$ is not a point of global minimum of the function $f$, then there exists $z \in C$ such that $a(z) < 0$, and for any such $z \in C$ one has $f(x^* + a(z)^{-1}v(z)) < f(x^*)$.
-Thus, the necessary and sufficient global optimality conditions from the theorem above not only allow one to verify whether a given point is a global minimizer, but also provide a way to compute ``better'' points, if the optimality condition is not satisfied.
+\begin{remark} {(i)~From the proofs of Proposition~\ref{Thrm_MinViaGlobalHypodiff} and Theorem~\ref{Thrm_GlobOptCond} (see also Remark~\ref{Remark_MainThrm_GlobSuppSet}) it follows that if $x_*$ is not a point of global minimum of the function $f$, then there exists $z \in C$ such that $a(z) < 0$, and for any such $z \in C$ one has $f(x_* + a(z)^{-1}v(z)) < f(x_*)$.
+Thus, the necessary and sufficient global optimality conditions from the theorem above not only allow one to verify whether a given point is a global minimizer, but also provide a way to compute ``better'' points, if the optimality conditions are not satisfied.
 Thus, it is fair to say that the global optimality conditions in terms of global codifferentials are somewhat constructive.
-Furthermore, it seems possible to propose a numerical method for general DC optimization problems based on the global optimality conditions from Thereom~\ref{Thrm_GlobOptCond}, and utilising a certain approximation of global codifferential (cf.~\cite{BagUgon,TorBagKar}). }
+Furthermore, it seems possible to propose a numerical method for general DC optimization problems based on the global optimality conditions from Thereom~\ref{Thrm_GlobOptCond} and utilising a certain approximation of global codifferential (cf.~\cite{BagUgon,TorBagKar}). }

-{(ii)~It should be noted that the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} (and part~\ref{Stat_Nonnegative} of Theorem~\ref{Thrm_MinViaGlobalHypodiff}) were largely inspired by the method of codifferential descent proposed by Demyanov \cite{DemRub_book,DemBagRub,Dolgopolik_CodiffDescent,Dolgopolik_CodiffDescent_Global}.
-As it was pointed out in \cite{Dolgopolik_AbstrConvApprox}, a nonsmooth function $f$ is codifferentiable iff its increment can be locally approximated by a DC function.
-In the light of Theorem~\ref{Thrm_GlobOptCond} one can say that in every iteration of the method of codifferential descent one verifies whether the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} are satisfied, and then utilizes ``global descent'' directions $v(z)$ of the DC approximation as line search directions for the objective function (cf.~Sect.~\ref{Sect_Preliminaries}, and see \cite{Dolgopolik_CodiffDescent_Global} for more details).
+{(ii)~It should be noted that the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} (and part~\ref{Stat_Nonnegative} of Proposition~\ref{Thrm_MinViaGlobalHypodiff}) were largely inspired by the codifferential calculus and the method of codifferential descent proposed by Demyanov \cite{DemRub_book,DemBagRub,Dolgopolik_CodiffDescent,Dolgopolik_CodiffDescent_Global}.
+As was pointed out in \cite{Dolgopolik_AbstrConvApprox}, a nonsmooth function $f$ is codifferentiable iff its increment can be locally approximated by a DC function.
+In the light of Theorem~\ref{Thrm_GlobOptCond} one can say that in every iteration of the method of codifferential descent one verifies whether the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} are satisfied, and then utilises ``global descent'' directions $v(z)$ of the DC approximation as line search directions for the objective function (see \cite{Dolgopolik_CodiffDescent_Global} for more details).
 Note that this observation partly explains the ability of the method of codifferential descent to ``jump over'' some points of local minimum of the objective function (see~\cite{DemBagRub,Dolgopolik_CodiffDescent_Global} for particular examples of this phenomenon). }